MSP Vendor Management

 • Security risks: Allowing a third-party provider to access your IT infrastructure, means that you will be exposed to the same breaches and cybersecurity risks that they suffer.

-Understanding a Dedicated Internal IT Team
+Understanding a dedicated internal IT Team

 The responsibilities of an IT team vary depending on the size of the organization that employs them, but they usually are in charge of the following tasks: